yesworkflow-org/yw-prototypes/README.md

 ##### Override the comment character used in your script

 YesWorkflow infers the programming language employed in a script by inspecting the source file extension.
-Currently the following extensions and associated comment syntaxes are recognized:
+Currently the following file extensions and associated comment syntaxes are recognized.
+Block comments may span multiple consecutive lines.

 Language  | Extension | Single-line comments | Block comments
 ----------|----------|----------------------|--------------------